PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/isolation_levels/index.md

 ### Serializable

-Each transaction behaves like they are executed to completion before another transactions starts executing.
+Each transaction behaves like they are executed to completion before other transactions starts executing.

 ## References